ckyoga/gravity-forms-validations/README.md

 `git clone https://github.com/ckyoga/gravity-form-validations.git`

-Checkout this repository and place the “gravity-form-validations” code in your wordpress theme's function.php file updating form-id and field-id
+Checkout this repository and place the “gravity-form-validations” code in your wordpress theme's function.php file.

 Function Name: "gform_field_validation_23_110"

 In this example form-id is 23 and field-id is 110.
-Please update the function name with the form-id and field-id.
+Please update the function name with the current form-id and field-id.

 Author
 ------